FranckG28/ratiscrum/README.md

 Events are located in `src/content/events`.
 The slug of an event is its foldername.

 An event folder must contain `<slug>.mdx`.
-This file contain event data & description.
+This file contain event data.
+Take at look at the existing events to see how to write it.

+To add images to an event, simple put images files into `src/public/events/<slug>/project/` & `src/public/events/<slug>/gallery/`.

+Supported images types are `.jpg`, `.jpeg` and `.png`.

 ### Members